abhiwand/atk/doc/source/ad_inst_pre_cloudera.rst

 .. contents:: Table of Contents
     :local:

-The following instructional will walk you through configuring a brand new physical machine from scratch.
+The following instructional will go through configuring a new physical machine from scratch.
 The first section called "Pre-Configuration" and will be a little vague because the configurations here can change from machine to machine.
 The second section called "Base Configuration" should be pretty identical for all machines.

 -----------------
 Pre-Configuration